rishabdchem/qss_vqe_paper/README.md

-# qss_vqe_paper
-Notebooks and data for the paper on qumode-based subspace VQE.

 # Qumode-Based Variational Quantum Eigensolver for Molecular Excited States

 This repository provides the data and code necessary to reproduce the results in the manuscript "Qumode-Based Variational Quantum Eigensolver for Molecular Excited States".